 - Internal pocket: only OR Helium II has one.

 - The OR Aspire is the only jacket with 3 external pockets; all other jackets are with 2 external hand pockets, except the Helium II.

 I think in this regard the choice is not so complicated:

 - In my view, the best jackets for a casual use are, in the given order: 1) The North Face Resolve, 2) The North Face Venture.

-- The best jackets for the outdoor use are: 1) OR Aspire, 2) OR Helium II, in the given order.
+- The best jackets for the outdoor use are OR Aspire, OR Helium II, OR Interstellar, and OR Optimizer, no particular order.